Japan: Media

 According to the 2015 NHK survey on television viewing in Japan, 79% of Japanese watch television daily.
 Japanese television dramas are viewed both within Japan and internationally.
 Many Japanese media franchises have gained considerable global popularity and are among the world's highest-grossing media franchises.
 Japanese newspapers are among the most circulated in the world as of 2016.

 Japan has one of the oldest and largest film industries globally.
 Ishirō Honda's Godzilla became an international icon of Japan and spawned an entire subgenre of kaiju films, as well as the longest-running film franchise in history.
 Japanese comics, known as manga, developed in the mid-20th century and have become popular worldwide.
 A large number of manga series have become some of the best-selling comics series of all time, rivalling the American comics industry.
 Japanese animated films and television series, known as anime, were largely influenced by Japanese manga and have become highly popular globally.

+The World Press Freedom Index reported self-censorship among journalists.